There are a few tips on things you can do to get ripped without losing muscle. Find out in these tips.

 Lifting heavy weights while in a calorie deficit creates the right signal to make your body hold on to muscles and burn fat.
 Do not use a lighter weight that would be too light.
 You must be lifting relatively heavy weights in order to enable your body to maintain your muscles when getting ripped.
 And you may also gain some muscle if you incorporate calorie cycling with your nutrition while progressing with strength gains.
 However, maintaining muscle should be the priority at this point not necessarily building muscle.

 The idea is to include compound movements such as deadlifts and squats, 2-3 days a week with a full body or upper/lower body split in your program for the right results.
 Keep the training volume low to moderate.
 Don’t go for maximum reps and sets as you’ll do for a mass building workout.
 This will allow you to avoid overtraining your nutrition/energy supply at this time which can lead to negative consequences.
 I recommend downloading “5 Principles of Radical Fat Loss” to help you create a good weight training program for getting ripped without losing muscle.
 The report is free and you’ll get instant access.

 5. Use A Cardio Method That Would Not Burn Muscle(If you must do cardio)

-The best high intense exercise is sprinting because it burns a whole lot more calories in a given period than walking.
+The best high-intensity exercise is sprinting because it burns a whole lot more calories in a given period than walking.
 It’s proven that sprinting burns fat without muscle because most sprint athletes are lean and muscular, some of them very ripped.
-And it’s also proven that long duration moderately paced cardio burns muscle because most marathon runners are very skinny and boney.
+And it’s also proven that long duration moderately paced cardio burns muscle because most marathon runners are very skinny and lack muscle mass.
 Sprints are very high intensity so you don’t need to do it frequently or for long durations to get great benefits.